Hey, what’s up guys, in this Guide, I’m gonna be telling you about the best Sony lens for night photography.

 It’s definitely the lens that I recommend to you guys.

-The one downfall to this lens is that you can’t shoot photos vertically; everything looks distorted and sloppy.
+The one downfall of this lens is that you can’t shoot photos vertically; everything looks distorted and sloppy.

-Another downfall to this lens is the distortion; you got to be extra careful.
+Another downfall of this lens is the distortion; you got to be extra careful.

 I did my study before I bought this lens.
 It’s just something I’ve always wanted.

-I wanted a sharp whitening lens that’s really fast, in case I need extra bokeh extra stuff are low like this was the lens.
+I wanted a sharp whitening lens that’s really fast, in case I need extra bokeh extra stuff is low like this was the lens.

 I knew it was just, it was expensive, and I finally came across it, and I’m excited that I bought the lens.